Schiphol Airport station

-Schiphol Airport railway station is a major passenger railway station in Haarlemmermeer, Netherlands, beneath the terminal complex of Amsterdam Airport Schiphol, operated by the Nederlandse Spoorwegen.
+Schiphol Airport station is a major passenger railway station in Haarlemmermeer, Netherlands, beneath the terminal complex of Amsterdam Airport Schiphol, operated by the Nederlandse Spoorwegen.
 The station's six platforms are accessible via twelve escalators and three elevators located in the main concourse of the airport (Schiphol Plaza).
 The original station was opened in 1978, and the current station in 1995.
 It connects the airport to Amsterdam and other cities in the Netherlands, as well as to Belgium and France.

 History

 The original railway station at Schiphol was partly at street level and opened on 21 December 1978.

-Initially passengers could only travel as far as Amsterdam's Zuid WTC and RAI stations, as well as south bound towards Leiden, The Hague and Rotterdam.
-For travel to Amsterdam Centraal station passenger had to travel to RAI and transfer to a local tram.
+Initially, passengers could only travel as far as Amsterdam's Zuid WTC and RAI stations, as well as south bound towards Leiden, The Hague and Rotterdam.
+For trips to Amsterdam Centraal station, passengers had to travel to RAI and transfer to a local train.
 A direct link was created with the construction of the Amsterdam-Schiphol railway in 1986.

-A newly built underground station opened in 1995, the former building was demolished.
+A newly built underground station opened in 1995; the former building was demolished.
 As Amsterdam Airport Schiphol, which surrounds the railway station, is the largest airport within the Netherlands and the primary international gateway, Schiphol railway station changed into a major hub in the Dutch railway network.

 The station was renamed Schiphol Airport on 13 December 2015 to make the station more recognizable to international travelers.

+Station layout

+There are 3 island platforms with a total of 6 tracks.
+What is special about this station is that the platforms are not only accessible via the usual escalators (3 per platform), fixed stairs (1 per platform) and elevators (1 per platform), but also via ramps (4 per platform).
+The ramps were intended for passengers to take their luggage on luggage trolleys.
+These were placed on the platforms for this purpose.
+The use of these trolleys on the platforms was later prohibited and made impossible by obstacles in the form of poles at the top of the ramps.
+Because air passengers started using roller suitcases on a large scale over the years, luggage trolleys were no longer as important as they used to be.

+Since 2006, island platforms 1/2 and 5/6 have had flexible arrival and departure tracks, i.e., it is determined just a few minutes in advance on which of the two tracks (1 or 2, or 5 or 6 respectively), and thus on which side of the platform, a train will arrive and depart.